chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, one cannot steal offerings for the Three Jewels.

-However, if you want to eliminate karma and get blessings, you can eat and offer offerings.
+However, if you want to eliminate karma and get merit, you can eat and offer offerings.

 As stated in the tantric Essays: